lexich/redux-api/docs/DOCS.md

 ####list of properties
 ####fetch
 - @description backend adapter.
-In curent example we use `adaptersFetch` adapter for rest backend using `fetch` API for rest [isomorphic-fetch](https://www.npmjs.com/package/isomorphic-fetch)
+In current example we use `adaptersFetch` adapter for rest backend using `fetch` API for rest [isomorphic-fetch](https://www.npmjs.com/package/isomorphic-fetch)
 - @example
 ```js
 import adapterFetch from "redux-api/lib/adapters/fetch";